DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

   ```
   systemctl restart husarnet
   ```
-  b) join your robot and computer to the Husarnet network created in the point 2:
+  b) connect your robot and computer to the Husarnet network created in the point 2:
   ```
   sudo husarnet join <PLACE_YOUR_JOINCODE_HERE> <PLACE_YOUR_HOSTNAME_HERE>
   ```